-4.7 For Cray XE or Cray XK Systems Only: Verifying Hardware Programmable Interface Controllers (PICs)
+For Cray XE or Cray XK Systems Only: Verify Hardware Programmable Interface Controllers (PICs)

-Procedure 25.
-Verifying hardware Programmable Interface Controllers (PICs)
+Verify Hardware Programmable Interface Controllers (PICs)

 Execute the xtcheckpic command to verify the PICs are current.
-If any PICs need to be updated, contact your local Cray service personnel.
+If any PICs need to be updated, contact your local Cray Service personnel.
 The PIC codes will be updated according to the site staff's priority; the PICs need not be updated while performing this SMW update.
-However, updating PICs at a later date will require dedicated system time.
+Be aware, however, that updating PICs at a later date will require dedicated system time.